 - The harder you work, the more you will advance.

 But not everyone wants to be an Olympic athlete—and that is fine.
-Some people love the sport and want to play and they should play.
+Some people love the sport and want to play, and they should play.
 I know people in their late 80s who love tennis and play every day—and they would do so regardless of how good they were at it.
-If those same people were required to practice tennis 14 hours a day, seven days a week to make someone else money they probably would not do it.
+If those same people were required to practice tennis 14 hours a day, seven days a week to make someone else money, they probably would not do it.
 They would say to themselves: “This is crap!
-I like tennis but I am not doing this 18 hours a day for no reason at all to make other people money.”
+I like tennis, but I am not doing this for 18 hours a day just to make other people money.”

 - See Love What You Do for more information.